 Born in Tennessee, he spent his formative years in Texas.
 After graduating from The University of Texas at Austin with a B.S. in Radio/Television/Film, he earned his law degree from Baylor Law School, where he served as a Senior Editor of the Baylor Law Review.
 Following law school, he worked as a briefing attorney for the Honorable Eva M. Guzman of the Fourteenth Court of Appeals in Houston, Texas.
 He practiced with a defense firm in Southeast Texas before coming to the Carolinas in 2006.

 In the community, he remains active in both the North Carolina Bar Association and the Mecklenburg County Bar.
-In so doing, he often plans continuing legal education seminars, including programs on topics ranging from brewery law to the Salem witch trials.
-In 2016, he joined the board of directors of The Bastiat Society, and since 2014, he has served as the director of its Charlotte chapter.
+From 2017 to 2018, he served as the Chair of the Mecklenburg County Bar’s Civil Litigation Section.
+He often plans continuing legal education seminars, including programs on topics ranging from brewery law to the Salem witch trials.
+He plans the Mecklenburg County Bar’s annual Halloween CLE, as well.
+From 2014 to 2019, he served as the director of the Charlotte chapter of The Bastiat Society.

 He is also the writer and co-producer of the low budget, independent film, Pleadings.
 A tale of courtroom and other drama, Pleadings won third place in the Narrative Feature category at the Boomtown Film Festival in Beaumont, Texas.